-- The welfare of the child remains paramount. - All our students, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to be protected from harm. - The designated Safeguarding Lead for Orange Tree site is Zoe Ramshaw; zoe.ramshaw@orangetreeschool.org, the DDSL's for the Orange Tree school are Keziah Arthur for KS3 Keziah.arthur@orangetreeschool.org.
+- The welfare of the child remains paramount. - All our students, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to be protected from harm. - The designated Safeguarding Lead for Orange Tree School is Zoe Ramshaw; zoe.ramshaw@orangetreeschool.org, the DDSL's for the Orange Tree school are Lucy Price for KS3 lucy.price@orangetreeschool.org.
 KS4 and 5 is Hayley Hunter: Hayley.hunter@orangetreeschool.org.
-There is an DSL email address forthe safeguarding team: DSL@orangetreeschool.org. - The DSL for Ridgeway site is Barbara.maleki@ellernmede.org, the DDSL for Ridgeway site is Sanchia Simon: Sanchia.simon@ellernmede,org.
-The members of staff named at each siteundertake regular training every 2 years for the role of Safeguarding Lead. - Staff at Orange Tree school have annual level one training and regular updates and online training throughout each academic year. - Staff at the Ridgeway site have annual training by the DSLs and the hospital staff. - Online safety training for staff is provided and updates are regularly obtained when required and in line with government guidance.
+There is an DSL email address for the safeguarding team: DSL@orangetreeschool.org. - The DSL for OTS Ridgeway site is Barbara.maleki@ellernmede.org, the DDSL for Ridgewaysite is Sanchia Simon: Sanchia.simon@ellernmede.org.
+The members of staff named at each site undertake regular training every 2 years for the role of Safeguarding Lead. - Staff at Orange Tree School have annual level one training and regular updates and online training throughout each academic year. - Staff at the OTS Ridgeway site have annual training by the DSLs and the hospital staff. - Online safety training for staff is provided and updates are regularly obtained when Safeguarding of young people required and in line with government guidance.
 The school also undertakes online safety awareness courses with the pupils.